 Functions of an Antenna

 - It transfers the transmitter energy to signals in space with the required distribution and efficiency.
-This process is applied in an identical way on reception.
+This process is applied in an identical way upon reception.

 - It has to provide the required frequency of target position updates.
-In the case of a mechanically scanned antenna this equates to the revolution rate.
-A high revolution rate can be a significant mechanical problem given that a radar antenna in certain frequency bands can have a reflector with immense dimensions and can weigh several tons.
+In the case of a mechanically scanned antenna, this associate to the revolution rate.
+A high revolution rate can be a significant mechanical problem given that radar antenna in certain frequency bands can have a reflector with immense dimensions and can weigh several tons.

 - It must measure the pointing direction with a high degree of accuracy.